Cross-Tenant Authentication

 When a cross-tenant user logs in for the first time, the Identity Service creates a local user record in the child tenant with the prefix xt_{parentTenantId}_{username}.
 This local record is linked to the external tenant user mapping.

-# Switch to child tenant context
+# Switch to the child tenant context

 octo-cli -c Config -tid "customer-project"